North Welland Trails Connection

 How can we appeal this?
 Also, Mr Axiak stressed that he had held multiple community info sessions about this project for residents to speak up prior to the one last night, can we please see the advertising for and recordings of these sessions?
 Residents would have obviously appealed this for the trails going in their back yards when this project started had they had the chance.

-NadiaKPotter asked 9 months ago
+NadiaKPotter asked over 1 year ago

 The design and construction of these trails was approved by a City Council vote authorizing the City to enter into an agreement with the Federal Government to access the funding from the City's successful Federal Active Transportation Fund grant.
 A City Council vote to revisit a decision would require a 2/3 majority vote.
 Returning the funding from the federal government is an available option should the City pursue this course of action, but the City would be responsible for all costs incurred related to this project to date.